snarkipus/zero2axum/README.md

 ---

 Ok, so in the end, error handling was pretty educational.
 I'm sure this implementation isn't completely correct, but in the end the concepts are still sound.
 The solution here, borrowed from Jeremy Chone, is to use the `response_mapper` middleware component to handle the errors (if present) in a granular fashion.
 This does overlap somewhat with the actual `IntoResponse` impl's for the errors themselves, so I'm sure there's some duplication/waste here.
 One thing I certainly don't fully understand is if you pay any sort of performance penalty for solving it this way.
-I'm sure the middleware doesn't come for free ... but for something like this is very likely might be appropriate.
+I'm sure the middleware doesn't come for free ... but for something like this, it very likely might be appropriate.
 One thing of interest is the ability to craft a client response and segregate it from the server logs cleanly.
 This subtly was lost on me in the incredibly dense YouTube video that Jeremy did.

 ## Chapter 9: Naive Newsletter Delivery